-Rege, A. "An Investigation into the Illegal Mining Operations of India’s Sand Mafia", Academy of Criminal Justice Sciences, forthcoming.
+Rege, A. "An Investigation into the Illegal Mining Operations of India’s Sand Mafia", Academy of Criminal Justice Sciences, PA, February 18-22, 2014.

-Beaye, W. & Rege, A. "(Cyber) Extortion: An Assessment of the Enforcement Complications in Cyber and Physical Space", Academy of Criminal Justice Sciences, forthcoming.
+Beaye, W. & Rege, A. "(Cyber) Extortion: An Assessment of the Enforcement Complications in Cyber and Physical Space", Academy of Criminal Justice Sciences, PA, February 18-22, 2014.

-Slater, K. & Rege, A. "The Role of Political Corruption in the Success of Organized Crime: Philadelphia as a Case Study", Academy of Criminal Justice Sciences, forthcoming.
+Slater, K. & Rege, A. "The Role of Political Corruption in the Success of Organized Crime: Philadelphia as a Case Study", Academy of Criminal Justice Sciences, PA, February 18-22, 2014.